Master of Health Services Administration

 - Successful completion of the following required courses (or equivalents):

-HP&M 810 The Health Care System 3 HP&M 819 Research for Health Care Leaders 3 HP&M 822 Health Care Economics 3 HP&M 825 Financial Concepts in Healthcare Management 3 HP&M 827 Financial Applications in Healthcare Management 3 HP&M 830 Health Care Management 3 HP&M 831 Reimbursement and Fiscal Policy 2 HP&M 832 Governance and Health Law 2 HP&M 833 Ethics 2 HP&M 837 Health Policy 3 HP&M 846 Health Information Technology Management 3 HP&M 848 Designing Health Care Organizations 2 HP&M 850 Introduction to Operations 3 HP&M 852 Strategic Marketing 2 HP&M 853 Strategic Management 2 HP&M 854 Human Resources and Workforce Development 3 HP&M 858 Health and Social Behavior 3 HP&M 859 Professional Development 2 HP&M 860 Graduate Internship in Healthcare Services Administration 1 or HP&M 862 Research Practicum in Health Services Administration HP&M 861 Capstone Seminar 2 BIOS 704 Principles of Statistics in Public Health 3 Elective - as determined in consultation with the student's advisor.
+Course List Code Title Hours HP&M 810 The Health Care System 3 HP&M 819 Research for Health Care Leaders 3 HP&M 822 Health Care Economics 3 HP&M 825 Financial Concepts in Healthcare Management 3 HP&M 827 Financial Applications in Healthcare Management 3 HP&M 830 Health Care Management 3 HP&M 832 Governance and Health Law 2 HP&M 833 Ethics 2 HP&M 837 Health Policy 3 HP&M 846 Health Information Technology Management 3 HP&M 847 Business Intelligence in Healthcare 2 HP&M 848 Designing Health Care Organizations 2 HP&M 850 Introduction to Operations 3 HP&M 852 Strategic Marketing 2 HP&M 853 Strategic Management 2 HP&M 854 Human Resources and Workforce Development 3 HP&M 858 Organizational Behavior in Healthcare 3 HP&M 859 Professional Development 2 HP&M 860 Graduate Internship in Healthcare Services Administration 1 or HP&M 862 Research Practicum in Health Services Administration HP&M 861 Capstone Seminar 2 BIOS 704 Principles of Statistics in Public Health 3 Electives - as determined in consultation with the student's advisor.
 3 Total Hours 56

 Although students complete an internship or practicum as part of the program, all students are encouraged to seek a post-graduation residency/fellowship.

 Degree requirements and course descriptions are subject to change.
-In most cases use the catalog of the year the student entered the program to determine requirements.
-Any courses taken as equivalents must be approved by the Graduate Director and the Office of Graduate Studies.
-In most cases use the catalog of the year the student entered the program to determine requirements.
+Any courses taken as equivalents must be approved by the Program Director and the Office of Graduate Studies.
+In most cases, use the catalog of the year the student entered the program to determine requirements.
 Other years’ catalogs».

 Typical Plan of Study